Ruk33/a-short-pocket-hand-guide-notes-on-how-to-write-good-code/book.md

 the new changes.

+\pagebreak

-## Coding things you don't quite understand yet
+# Coding things you don't quite understand yet
 Sometimes we get a rough idea on how the system, library, component will work but we are not clear on the inner details, sometimes is quite the opposite, we can clearly see how the internal components will work but we haven't